mdsufz/gSpreadComp/usage_tutorial.md

 #### Understanding the Output Files and Directories

+The user can find an example of the expected victors_format_gSpread.csv [here](test_data/victors_format_gSpread.csv).
+An equivalent output is generated if the user uses the VFDB instead of Victors database.

-1. **vfdb_format_gSpread.csv.csv & victors_format_gSpread.csv.csv**: These are the format-ready main output files, containing formatted virulence factors results per genome.
+1. **vfdb_format_gSpread.csv & victors_format_gSpread.csv**: These are the format-ready main output files containing formatted virulence factors results per genome.
 They're ready for integration into subsequent `gSpreadComp` modules.
 2. **vfdb_headers.txt & victors_db_headers.txt**: These files contain the headers for the VFDB and Victors databases respectively.
-3. **vfdb_merged.out & victors_merged.out**: These files contain the merged results of the alignments against the VFDB and Victors databases respectively.
+3. **vfdb_merged.out & victors_merged.out**: These files contain the merged results of the alignments against the VFDB and Victors databases, respectively.
 4. **vfdb_per_genome_unique_count.csv & victors_per_genome_unique_count.csv**: These files contain the count of unique virulence factors per genome for the VFDB and Victors databases respectively.

 #### Main Output Files: vfdb_format_gSpread.csv.csv & victors_format_gSpread.csv.csv

 The `vfdb_format_gSpread.csv.csv` and `victors_format_gSpread.csv.csv` files contain virulence factors results for each genome in a format that is ready for integration into subsequent `gSpreadComp` modules.
 These files are crucial for downstream analysis and should be retained.

+## Using custom files not generated with gSpreadComp

+If the user wants to generate custom, quality, taxonomy, gene annotation, plasmid identification, or Virulence Factors annotation files outside gSpreadComp, it is important to maintain the table formatting.

+All the examples of input tables used by the gSpread module are [here](test_data).

+ **Most important is to keep the column naming as seen in the example tables.**

 ## gSpread Module: Main Analysis and Downstream Processing

-The `gspread` module is the final step in the `gSpreadComp` pipeline, integrating the outputs from the previous modules to perform a comprehensive analysis of gene spread, plasmid-mediated horizontal gene transfer, virulence factors, and more.
+The `gspread` module is the final step in the `gSpreadComp` pipeline, integrating the previous modules' outputs to comprehensively analyze gene spread, plasmid-mediated horizontal gene transfer, and pathogenic risk.

 ### Usage: